 their basic reading skills.
 We have small learning groups with students on the same

 educational skill level.
 An assessment is given to determine the appropriate plan

 of instruction.
 These classes are available in the morning and evening.

-Adult Education program celebrated literary week and hosted an open house of the Adult Basic Education building.
+Literary WeekMCC's Adult Education program celebrated literary week by hosting an open house of the Adult Basic Education building.